32 publications that are related to Population estimates , sorted by release date

 Population estimates by marital status and living arrangements, England and Wales: 2002 to 2016 (Latest release)Population by legal marital status and cohabitation status by age and sex for England and Wales.

-Population Estimates for UK, England and Wales, Scotland and Northern Ireland: mid-2016 (Latest release)Estimates of the usual resident population as at 30 June 2016.
-This release includes national and subnational population estimates for England and Wales, Scotland, and Northern Ireland.
-Presented as available by administrative area, single year of age, sex and components of population change.
+Population estimates for UK, England and Wales, Scotland and Northern Ireland: mid-2016 (Latest release)National and subnational population estimates for England and Wales, Scotland and Northern Ireland, as available by administrative area, single year of age, sex and components of population change.
 This release also covers internal migration estimates for England and Wales.

 Keywords: Local Authority, Analysis Tool, pyramid, moves, age and sex, internal migration